 How Can I Keep Track Of My Bets?

 Our BetTracker spreadsheet is ideal for recording your bets and keeping an eye on your total matched betting profits.
 It is available as either an excel download or on Google Sheets.

 How Do I Send Private Messages To Other Chatroom Users?

-You can easily set up private chats by clicking on the other users name in the pop-up chat function.
+You can easily set up private chats by finding the member in either the chat logs or the user list, and then clicking on the speech bubbles.
 This will open a new private chat window.